Puppercino/trendall/README.md

 ## Getting Started
-Before starting, make sure you have [Node.js](https://nodejs.org/en/) installed on your machine.
+Before starting, make sure you have [Node.js 20 LTS or later](https://nodejs.org/en/) installed on your machine.

 First, install dependencies by running this npm command in the root directory of the project: